In this article, find out the best science-based six pack abs workout you need to do for an impressive-looking midsection.

 Most of us also know that in order to achieve this, we need to strip off the excess fat that’s covering our abs by focusing on our diet.

 And you’ll have to do this until you get down, depending on your gender:

 - For men – To at least around 10-12% body fat

 - For women – To around 14-18% body fat

-Meaning that adding direct abs and core work into your routine is definitely needed if you’d like to improve their development.
+Either way.
+Adding direct abs and core work into your routine is definitely needed if you’d like to improve your six-pack development.

 Basic Anatomy Of The Core Muscles

 In order to best do this, you need to first understand the basic anatomy of the core muscles.
 That’s because they each play a vital role in contributing to the overall look of your midsection.